plediii/dual-protocol/README.md

 the `dual-protocol` object will automatically parse parameters declared in the destination address (strings prefixed with `:`), and provide these in the `ctxt.params` object.
-Strings prefixed with `::` will match the *rest* of the address.
+Strings prefixed with `::` will match the *tail* of the address.

 For example the following host will record all messages it receives in a list.